www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/accessibility-and-design/weekly-t43-ensure-that-website-design-is-accessible-and-good.md

 * Check static website with an analyzer: find public analyzer

 # Tasks
+* [ ] Ask ChatGPT how my website looks like.
+What could be improved?
+WHat is good or bad?
 * [ ] JavaScript is not working on iPhone and Safari.
     * [x] Is it possible to execute Safari on Linux? -> There does not seem to be an easy way.
     * [ ] Maybe there is a developer mode/console on iPhone's Safari? -> Yes, via USB, but `Web Inspector` and `window.onerror` is better.